Hassan-Abdi-89/Devops_Learning_repo/Networking/project-nginx-dns/README.md

 # # Configure DNS

-Log into Cloudflare and select your domain.
+Log in to Cloudflare and select your domain.

 Go to the DNS settings tab and click Add Record.